 9. The Landscape is Ideal in Any Season

-12. Their Love for Electronics is Out of This World
+12. Japanese Love for Electronics is Out of This World

 13. No One Crams Shops, Restaurants and Bars into a Building Quite like the Japanese

-14. Their Malls and Shopping Centers are on Steroids
+14. Japanese Malls and Shopping Centers are on Steroids

 Not only do the stores keep going…on and on…but the food courts are unlike anything you’ve seen.
 Both the stores and food options are of high quality!
 Malls are usually conveniently located near a train station so they’re easy to access.